 Assessment: Old Vicarage School maintains the same high expectations of the quality of pupils' work in these subjects as for other curriculum areas.
 A strong curriculum will build on the knowledge pupils have previously acquired, including in other subjects, with regular feedback provided on pupil progress.
 Lessons are planned to ensure that pupils of differing abilities, including the most able, are suitably challenged.
 Pupil learning is assessed, and assessments used to identify where pupils need extra support or intervention.
-Whilst there is no formal assessment for these subjects in the sense of an examination, we use a range of methods, for example, written assignments / answering of scenario cards, discussions or self-evaluations, to capture progress.
+We use a range of methods for assessment, for example, written quizzes, assignments / answering of scenario cards, discussions or self-evaluations, to capture progress.